On the Uniqueness of Global Multiple SLEs: Preliminaries

 \subsection{Brownian Excursions and Brownian Loop Measure}

 We call a polygon $(\Omega; x, y)$ with two marked points a \textit{Dobrushin domain}.
+Given two boundary points $x,y \in \partial \Omega$, we denote by $(y \, x)$ the counterclockwise arc of $\partial\Omega$ from $y$ to $x$.
 Also, if $U \subset \Omega$ is a simply connected subdomain that agrees with $\Omega$ in neighborhoods of $x$ and $y$, we say that $U$ is a \textit{Dobrushin subdomain} of $\Omega$.
-For a Dobrushin domain $(\Omega; x, y)$, the \textit{Brownian excursion measure} $\nu(\Omega; (yx))$ is a conformally invariant measure on Brownian excursions in $\Omega$ with its two endpoints in the arc $(yx)$ --- see~\cite[Section 3]{LawlerWernerBrownianLoopsoup} for definitions.
-It is a $\sigma$-finite infinite measure, with the following restriction property: for any Dobrushin subdomain $U \subset \Omega$, we have
+For a Dobrushin domain $(\Omega; x, y)$, the \textit{Brownian excursion measure} $\nu(\Omega; (y\, x))$ is a conformally invariant measure on Brownian excursions in $\Omega$ with their two endpoints on the arc $(y\, x)$ --- see~\cite[Section 3]{LawlerWernerBrownianLoopsoup} for definitions.
+It is a $\sigma$-finite infinite measure, with the following restriction property: for any Dobrushin subdomain $U \subset \Omega$ that agrees with $\Omega$ in a neighborhood of the arc $(y\, x)$, we have

-For $\xi\geq 0$, we call a Poisson point process with intensity $\xi \nu(\Omega; (yx))$ a \textit{Brownian excursion soup}.
+For $\xi\geq 0$, we call a Poisson point process with intensity $\xi \nu(\Omega; (y\, x))$ a \textit{Brownian excursion soup}.